freenerd/freenerd.github.io/_posts/2014-10-10-joining-mapbox.md

 <img src="/assets/Mapbox-Graphic.png" />

 This week I joined the team of <a href="http://mapbox.com">Mapbox</a>.
 Mapbox builds great tools to create fantastic maps of the world, your country or your neighbourhood.
 The maps are highly customizable, with beautiful styles and your own data sets.
 Put them into your mobile app or display them on your website.
-Foursquare, Pintrest and <a href="https://www.mapbox.com/showcase/">others</a> are already using it.
+Foursquare, Pinterest and <a href="https://www.mapbox.com/showcase/">others</a> are already using it.
 And you should really have a look at the great <a href="https://www.mapbox.com/foundations/">guides</a> and get started.
 Below is a satellite map of Berlin-Kreuzberg with my co-working space co.up marked up:

 <iframe width='100%' height='300px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/freenerd.jnh3h2dm/attribution,zoompan.html?access_token=pk.eyJ1IjoiZnJlZW5lcmQiLCJhIjoieHhSTW9UUSJ9.H-2Yu04O3M72_TYnxC3BZQ#14/52.499167/13.418056'></iframe>